powsybl/powsybl-open-loadflow-knitro-solver/README.md

 PowSyBl Open Load Flow Knitro Solver is an extension to [PowSyBl Open Load Flow](https://github.com/powsybl/powsybl-open-loadflow) allowing to solve the load flow equations with the **non-linear solver Knitro** instead of the default **Newton-Raphson** method.

-The Knitro solver extension models the load flow problem as a **constraint satisfaction problem** (without an objective function).
+The Knitro solver extension offers two different ways to model the load flow problem: either as a **constraint satisfaction problem** (without an objective function) or as an **optimisation problem** with relaxed constraints (and an objective function).

 ## Getting Started